 But in the end, I always have to say that it is up to YOU.
 If this is something you are TRULY PASSIONATE about and are willing to make major sacrifices, then go for it!
 In the end, YOU are the one living YOUR life :)

 I agree with the ladies above.
 You can always do freelance works to build up a portfolio of writing samples.
 Studying physics doesn’t bar you from that.
 Dabble in journalism and see if it’s for you.
-The idea of something can be very different that how that something is once you actually pick it up.posted 12 months ago
+The idea of something can be very different that how that something is once you actually pick it up.posted about 1 year ago